-The original Academy was a public grove in which Plato, his pupils, and invited guests would, through vigorous discussion and debate, attempt to uncover truths about society and human nature.
-Over time its members and the focus of their discussions evolved, but at heart it remained a forum where the logical strength of one’s argument, and the healthy process of engaging with the unorthodox—even if the ideas in question turned out, ultimately, to be faulty—were all that mattered.
+The original Academy was a public grove in which Plato, his pupils, and invited guests would, through vigorous discussion and debate, attempt to uncover the secrets of society and human nature.
+Over time its members and the focus of their discussions evolved, but at heart it remained a forum where the process of engaging with diverse ideas—even if the ideas in question turned out, ultimately, to be faulty—were of primary importance.

-Scholars are, in the Platonic sense, supposed to be dissidents who identify and propose solutions for the failings of the social order.
-They are at their most useful as intellectual opponents of orthodox patterns of thought.
-With this in mind there are two broad areas within which the Association of Sociopolitical Heterodoxy seeks to provide insight and grounds for action.
+Hestia maintains that scholars are at their most useful as intellectual teasers of the mainstream.
+With this in mind there are two broad areas within which Hestia seeks to provide insight and grounds for action.
 The first is the unprecedented scale of modern society, which consists of an interwoven network of complex institutional and individual ties making elements of uncertainty an intrinsic element of all human activities, and rendering future prediction in certain realms difficult, if not irresponsible.
 The second is the issue of freedom of expression.
-Facts should never offend, or be considered hateful, and trends in cultural morality should never take precedence over fundamental principles regarding the free expression of rational arguments.
-The Association of Sociopolitical Heterodoxy aspires to be a forum akin to the Platonic grove, where dissident voices can engage in energetic discourse that runs counter to orthodox dogma.

 The Flame of Hestia, source of light, purifying fire.
 Hestia is the Greek goddess responsible for the proper ordering of Home, Family and State.
 When new colonies were founded, a flame from Hestia’s hearth would be carried to the new settlement as a symbol of the spread of Greek civilization that we recognize (tentatively, not dogmatically) as the root of a free society.